Alejogb1/job-board/blog-data/systemverilog-typedef-declaration.md

 endmodule
 ```

-Okay so here we’ve got `mem_packet_t` its a structured bunch of bits that represent a memory packet I've seen this kind of structure used in tons of interfaces A memory address some data and a valid flag This is more representative of how we use typedefs in a real project its all about grouping related fields into a logical type
+ so here we’ve got `mem_packet_t` its a structured bunch of bits that represent a memory packet I've seen this kind of structure used in tons of interfaces A memory address some data and a valid flag This is more representative of how we use typedefs in a real project its all about grouping related fields into a logical type

 Now a quick word about `packed` keyword if you don't use `packed` your struct might have implicit padding inserted during memory allocation resulting in unexpected results This can lead to head scratching and late night debugging sessions believe me I have had this kind of thing mess with me more than once it makes debugging a nightmare you might as well throw the debugger out of the window sometimes